New York Forklift Accident Lawyer

-Forklifts and cranes are vital components to many construction projects and are the primary means for moving large, heavy loads, yet their operation poses significant risk of personal injury or wrongful death to the operator and other workers in proximity of the equipment, if the equipment is not properly maintained, or if operators and others are not properly trained in exercising safety precautions regarding forklifts and cranes.
+Forklifts and cranes are vital components to many construction projects and are the primary means for moving large, heavy loads.
+Their operation poses significant risk of personal injury or wrongful death to the operator and other workers in proximity of the equipment, if the equipment is not properly maintained, or if operators and others are not properly trained in exercising safety precautions regarding forklifts and cranes.
+An experienced forklift accident lawyer can help you recover compensation for medical expenses and wages.

 Powered Industrial Trucks, aka forklifts, lie at the heart of tens of thousands of injuries every year.
 Workers may be struck by a lift truck or fall while standing on elevated pallets or forklift tines.
 A driver of a loaded forklift may have limited visibility, increasing the risk of driving into trenches, pits or excavations.